 - support the stage 2 requirements for integration of satellite access in he 5G System as defined in stage 2 specifications.
 Stage 3 work shall be started only after the applicable normative stage 2 work is available.

-- support the requirements and solutions for PLMN selection for satellite access as defined in the study phase of this work item.
+- support the requirements and solutions for PLMN selection for satellite access as defined by stage 1 specifications and in the study phase of this work item.
+Normative work shall be started only after the study phase has been completed.

 5 Expected Output and Time scale